open-austin/BASTA-tfwa/README.md

 # BASTA-tfwa
-Web application to help tenants keep track of documentss related to their rental unit
+Web application to help tenants keep track of documents related to their rental unit

 ### What problem are you trying to solve?